riclehu85/Hu-Jeong/StatusReport.md

 ## 3. Changes to Project Plan

+- The feedback we recieved from our Milestone 2 plan showed us that we were heading in the right direction and that we did not need to change much of our plan.
+The one main criticism we recieved was regarding our github ProjectPlan.md which was not properly formatted, with sections lacking a consistent headers making the overall structure hard to follow.
+We changed our formatting in this StatusReport.md to make it easier to read and structured this document.
 - The original plan proposed using the site called Spotrac (https://www.spotrac.com/nba/contracts) as the primary source for contract data.
 However, we encountered limitations with exporting data.
 As a result, we switched to Basketball Reference (https://www.basketball-reference.com/contracts/players.html) as the primary source of contract data.
 - We narrowed the scope of the project to focus specifically on the **2025-2026 NBA season**.
 This change simplifies data alignment and ensures better consistency across datasets.
 - We are putting a larger emphasis on standardizing player names across datasets, as this is important for accurate data integration when there is no shared unique identifier.